Innovation meets Art

 Bee Downtown Partnership

-Since 2017, Bee Downtown and Research Triangle Park (RTP) have nurtured a flourishing partnership.
+Since 2017, Bee Downtown and Research Triangle Park have nurtured a flourishing partnership.
 It began with the installation of two hives at Frontier RTP and expanded in 2021 with the addition of three more hives.

 Life-size statues